Peruvian Guinea Pig vs New Zealand White Rabbit: Complete Comparison (2026)

 Exercise and Activity Level Differences

 Activity requirements differ minimally between Peruvian Guinea Pig and New Zealand White Rabbit.
 Peruvian Guinea Pig requires moderate levels of exercise and engagement, while New Zealand White Rabbit needs moderate activity.
-Similar activity levels mean the daily time commitment is comparable, letting other factors drive the decision.
+Since activity levels are similar, the daily time demand is roughly equal — decide on something else.
 Peruvian Guinea Pig owners should plan for 30-60 minutes of daily activity, compared to 30-60 minutes for New Zealand White Rabbit.
 Under-exercised small animals of either breed develop behavioral issues, but the consequences and management strategies differ.

 Grooming and Maintenance Comparison

 Daily and periodic maintenance requirements differ between Peruvian Guinea Pig and New Zealand White Rabbit.
 Peruvian Guinea Pig has moderate grooming needs, while New Zealand White Rabbit requires moderate maintenance.
 Professional grooming costs reflect these differences: Peruvian Guinea Pig owners typically spend $200-$400 annually on grooming, compared to $200-$400 for New Zealand White Rabbit.
-Beyond professional grooming, at-home maintenance includes regular brushing, bathing, nail care, and dental hygiene.
+Expect brushing, bathing, nail care, and dental hygiene to be ongoing at-home tasks between professional grooming visits.
 The time commitment for daily grooming and general habitat maintenance is an important lifestyle consideration.
 Factor grooming costs and time into your total ownership commitment when deciding between these small animals.

 Best for Low-Maintenance Owners